AutoVerse-ai/Verse-library/docs/source/plotting.rst

 ----------------------
 It statically shows simulation traces, possibly with multiple brances.

+Note: Since the plotter functions have similar APIs, in this document, we treat this function as a base function.
+Its parameters are general and occurred in all remaining functions.
+We will omit them in the remaining functions and only list some specific parameters.

 Usage::

   simulation_tree(root: Union[AnalysisTree, AnalysisTreeNode], map=None, fig=go.Figure(), x_dim: int = 1, y_dim: int = 2, print_dim_list=None, map_type='lines', scale_type='trace', label_mode='None', sample_rate=1)